-The fluid-structure interaction (FSI) problems with violent free surface have gained great attention since they are often encountered in many engineering applications, such as the liquid sloshing in an oil tanker [Zhuang and Wan (2018)], very large floating structure interacting with waves, flexible structures experiencing dam-break flows [Zhang et al. (2018)], etc. In the past decades, the grid-based methods are much popular in the contributions regarding the simulation of FSI problems.
-However, it is quite a challenge for such methods to model phenomena that involve complex free surface flows and large deformations of flexible structures.
-By contrast, the meshless methods are free from these difficulties.
-It is convenient to realize the boundary movements and deformations since the structures are dispersed by particles which do not have the fixed topological relations between each other.
-Violent free surface can be naturally tracked by the moving particles which are described in the Lagrangian system.
-Therefore, the meshless methods, cooperating with the finite element method (FEM), are promising for the FSI problems involving flexible structures and free surface flows.
+The fluid structure interaction (FSI) problems with violent free surface have gained great attentions since they are often encountered in many engineering applications, such as the liquid sloshing in an oil tanker, very large floating structure interacting with waves, flexible structures experiencing dambreak flows, etc. In the past decades, the grid-based methods are much popular in the contributions regarding the simulation of FSI problems.
+However, it's quite a challenge for such methods to model phenomena that involve complex free surface flows, large deformations of flexible structures.
+By contrast, the mesh-less methods are free from these difficulties.
+Therefore, the mesh-less methods, cooperating with the finite element method (FEM), are promising for the FSI problems involving flexible structures and free surface flows.